Are Workplace Dress Codes Exactly Ethical?

 9. Sexual orientation

-Apart from the above, the employers should also think of the nature of the job and the health and safety measures.
-Protective gears such as gloves, masks, helmets, and face shields are essential for some job types.
+Apart from the above, employers should also consider the nature of the job and the health and safety measures.
+Protective gear such as gloves, masks, helmets, and face shields are essential for some job types.

 Employers should also consider their staff’s opinions and should consider finding a balance.